Luke 5: Catching fish and people: the first disciples (verses 1–11)

 The calling of the first disciples is related in a different manner in John's Gospel, not in connection with the miraculous catch of fish, and with Andrew being the intermediary who brings Simon to Jesus.

 In the final chapter of John's Gospel, the evangelist relates a later miraculous catch of fish, when the risen Jesus encounters seven of his disciples fishing again at the lake.
 At first, they do not recognize him.
 Then Jesus asks them to fish on the right side of the boat.
-They catch a large load and start to recognize who he is (John 21:1-14).
+They catch a large load and then recognize who he is.

-Healing of a leper (5:12-16)
+Healing of a leper (verses 12–14)

 Jesus encounters a leper who falls on his face, beseeching him directly, "Lord, if thou wilt, thou canst make me clean" (verse 12b).
-Jesus touches him - an unusual gesture, as lepers were quarantined according to the Jewish Law (Leviticus 13-14) - and heals him: "be thou clean".
+Jesus touches him—an unusual gesture, as lepers were quarantined according to the Jewish Law (Leviticus 13–14)—and heals him: "be thou clean".
 Healing occurs in an instant.
 Jesus asks him to present himself to the priest.
 This will provide an official confirmation of the healing and, along with an offering, comply with the Law, "just as Moses commanded" (verse 14).

+Jesus' fame and his retreat (verses 15–16)

-As Jesus is now followed by many who listen to him and want to be healed, he retreats into the wilderness.
+Jesus is now followed by many who listen to him and want to be healed.
+Luke comments that he often retreated into the wilderness to pray.
+Jesus' habit of spending time in prayer is mentioned several times in Luke: 3:21, here, 6:12, 9:18, 9:29, and 22:41.
+John Gill notes that he "withdrew" to "rest from the fatigues of preaching and healing diseases", and (also) prayed.

-Healing of the paralyzed man (5:17-26)
+Healing of the paralyzed man (verses 17–26)

 Jesus is teaching in a house with Pharisees and teachers of the Law in attendance.
 Luke points out that the members of the religious authorities come from Galilee, Judea, and Jerusalem.
 There is a paralyzed man and his friends bring him to Jesus, by lowering him from above through the roof of the house.
 When Jesus sees the faith of his friends, he declares that his sins are forgiven.
 In the eyes of the religious authorities, Jesus' act of forgiveness represents blasphemy.
 He knows their thoughts and challenges them: which is easier, to forgive sins or to heal?
 (Anybody can say he forgives sins.)
 Jesus then commands the man to get up, take his mat, and go home.
 Jesus' instantaneous healing proves his authority to forgive sins.
 The people praise God, but with the seemingly silent presence of the religious authorities Luke has started to set the stage for the growing conflict.
-This story is also related in Mark 2 in a shorter version.
+This story is also related in Mark 2.

 In John 5, Jesus also heals a paralyzed man (at the pool of Bethesda), which brings him into conflict with the religious authorities, because the healing takes place on the Sabbath.